sassoftware/sas-viya-sdk-js/documentation/docs/faq.md

 The SAS Visual Analytics SDK is released under a <a target="_blank" href="https://github.com/sassoftware/visual-analytics-sdk/blob/master/LICENSE.txt">commercial license</a>.

+## How is authentication handled by the SAS Visual Analytics SDK?

+The SAS Visual Analytics SDK can either connect as guest or as a credentialed user, controlled by the `authenticationType` attribute on [SASReportElement](api/SASReportElement.md#authenticationtype-string) and [SASReportObjectElement](api/SASReportObjectElement.md#authenticationtype-string).

+### Guest
+Connecting as guest requires that the SAS Viya server be setup to [allow for guest access](getting-started.md#allow-guest-access).
+The authentication happens automatically, without any intervention by the user.

+### Credentials
+Connecting using credentials allows the user to logon to the SAS Viya server with their own credentials.
+This is done by using the SAS Logon service to establish an authenticated session, and is identical to what is done for authentication when visiting SAS Visual Analytics directly on the SAS Viya server.
+This allows the SAS Visual Analytics SDK to take advantage of all supported SAS Logon configurations, including single sign-On.

+If the user is already authenticated, then the server connection will be automatically established.
+If not, then the [SASReportElement](api/SASReportElement.md) or [SASReportObjectElement](api/SASReportObjectElement.md) will present a button for the user to initiate logon.
+This launches the SAS Logon page in a new browser window which is then closed after logon has succeeded.

 ## How do I resolve this error message?

 ### "The server cannot be reached."